-It's long been debated whether the Super Bowl is the biggest single driver of sex trafficking in the U.S., but the focus on football's marquee event may be disguising the extent to which other major public gatherings and events contribute to the problem, according to a first-of-its-kind study.
+It's long been debated whether the Super Bowl is the biggest single driver of sex trafficking in the U.S., but the focus on football's marquee event may be disguising the extent to which other major public gatherings contribute to the problem, according to a first-of-its-kind study released last year.

-The study by researchers at Carnegie Mellon University's Auton Lab, which is being published Wednesday, examined patterns in more than 32 million online personals ads published around the time of 33 major public events in the U.S. and Canada since October 2011.
+The study by researchers at Carnegie Mellon University's Auton Lab, which was published in February 2016, examined patterns in more than 32 million online personals ads published around the time of 33 major public events in the U.S. and Canada since October 2011.
 By identifying "new-to-town" or "first-appearance" ads for female escorts and related services, the researchers sought to determine what percentage of the ads appeared to be linked to sex trafficking.

-The results found that while there was a considerable increase in the number of such ads surrounding the Super Bowl, other events like a Memorial Day motorcycle rally in Myrtle Beach, South Carolina, and various industry conferences had a bigger impact than expected, suggesting that resources devoted to combating the problem of forced prostitution have been misdirected.
+The results: While there was a considerable increase in the number of such ads surrounding the Super Bowl, other events like a Memorial Day motorcycle rally in Myrtle Beach, South Carolina, and various industry conferences had a bigger impact than expected, suggesting that resources devoted to combating the problem of forced prostitution have been misdirected.

 "It is possible that lawmakers, researchers, law enforcement and first responders who overcommit to Super Bowl are missing other events or occurrences of large-scale activity related to sex trafficking," said Emily Kennedy, one of the report's researchers and CEO of Marinus Analytics, a startup that assists law enforcement agencies working on human trafficking cases.

 Previous research has shown that traffickers and pimps use online classified services like Backpage.com to advertise their victim's sexual services.
 Thousands of revealing photos of young women in lingerie posted next to descriptions like "willing and ready to provide you with a great experience" are posted daily across the country.